RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

 In managed codes, such as ASP.NET Applications, it’s usually difficult to guess how many threads are working on the ASP.NET, or .NET applications.
 This article handles ‘ASP.NET’ threads, not ‘.NET Application’ threads, because it’s another story.

 Before moving forward, it’s required to understand what threads mean, and what a process mean.
 There can be various definitions, depending on what you have seen.
 In this article, a process is more about IIS Worker Process, W3WP.exe, that includes & manages thread-pools.

+w3wp => threadpools =>worker thread pippo.aspx
+		    =>worker thread pluto.aspx
+	           =>worker thread pluto.asmx

+A process is an isolated memory space, using virtual memory addresses, and it includes 1, or more threads, those are executed by Processors.
+A single processor runs one thread at a time, and that’s why thread parameters are usually multiplied by #CPU.

+In W3WP process, you can assume that a thread is running one application, such as report.aspx.
+So, in order to run 2 ASP’s at a time, 2 processors need to run them in multiple threads – those are ‘Worker Threads’.
+(W3WP also has other types of threads)

+So, if a worker process has many kind of applications to run, such as ASP(*.asp), ASP.NET(*.aspx), and Web Services(*.asmx), the status of threads will be as shown above.
+You can see that w3wp process runs 7 applications in 7 threads.

 													W3WP
 An Internet Information Services (IIS) worker process is a windows process (w3wp.exe ,Win32 applications.)